 Book Review: Mastery by Robert Greene

-If you’re looking for ways to achieve greatness in your own life or simply want to understand more about what goes into gaining true mastery then keep reading!
+If you’re looking for ways to achieve greatness in your own life or want to understand more about what goes into gaining true mastery, then keep reading!
 The future belongs to those who strive for excellence and never lose touch with their innate talent – let’s start on this journey together!

 Introduction to Mastery